-This offers two potential ways to reduce private school expenses: through lifted federal taxes on income these investment accounts accrue, and through Indiana’s 20 percent state tax deduction for annual 529 contributions.
-The latter is worth up to $1,000 per year per contributor, while the possible savings from the former depend on how early parents open the plans and how well their portfolios perform.
+This offers two potential ways to reduce private school expenses: through lifted federal taxes on income these investment accounts accrue, and through Indiana’s 20 percent state tax credit for annual 529 contributions.
+The latter is worth up to $1000 per year per contributor, while the possible savings from the former depend on how early parents open the plans and how well their portfolios perform.

 Jon Dize of Fort Wayne’s Lutheran Schools Partnership gives further details:

 - Gifts to approved plans in Indiana are eligible for a 20% Indiana state tax credit, up to $5,000, that could result in a state tax credit up to $1000.

 - Contributions to 529s qualify for the gift-tax annual exclusion, currently at $15,000 per recipient ($30,000 for married contributors).
 Contributors may be able to even make five years’ worth of gifts in one lump sum ($75,000 single, $150,000 for those filing jointly).

 - Contributors can be anyone.
 So if grandma and grandpa give $5,000 to your children’s 529 accounts in a year, they can reduce their Indiana income taxes by $500 that year.